La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

 There are pronouns for five cases and the whole phrase, for five phrase types --- 30 in all.
 The complete list is under [Vocabulary: Phrase-Relative Pronouns](../vocab1.html#pronouns).
-Phrase-relative pronouns like ``it'' are common in English, but in _gua\spi_ it is easier to redesignate an argument, so phrase-relative pronouns are less used in _gua\spi_.
+Phrase-relative pronouns like it are common in English, but in _gua\spi_ it is easier to redesignate an argument, so phrase-relative pronouns are less used in _gua\spi_.

 ### Question Pronouns